ksu-cs-textbooks/cis526/content/01-the-dom/05-js-events.md

 date: 2018-08-24T10:53:26-05:00
 ---

-It should be no surpise that JavaScript features events - after all, we've already seen how the [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) interface allows us to attach event listeners to elements in the DOM tree.
+It should be no surprise that JavaScript features events - after all, we've already seen how the [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) interface allows us to attach event listeners to elements in the DOM tree.
 What might not be clear yet is how events are handled by JavaScript.
 JavaScript uses an _event loop_ to process events.
 This is similar to Windows and other operating systems also handle events.

 An event loop expressed in code looks something like: